CarmeloXue/transfer_system/README.md

 4. The application should now be running and listening to port `8081`, with Nginx proxying requests to the appropriate services.

+5. There is a `create_accounts.sh` under `scripts` folder, after service started, you can use it to create users.
+It will use the data in `account.json`.
+You may need to run `chmod +x create_accounts.sh` to have execution permission

 ## Usage